-Final Exam
+Final Exam: 20%

-Essay Assessment Guidelines:
+Essay Assessment Guidelines: SPC scoring rubric is attached

 Essays may earn grades ranging from A to F based on the instructor's grading scale.
 Depending on the assignment, certain criteria may be weighted more than others, and the instructor's assignment may establish additional, more specific criteria.
 The quality of each of the criteria determines the letter grade.
 Not every essay will fit a single grade's description completely.
 Instructors may also include process assignments and drafts in their assessment of the final grade.